apache/skywalking-website/content/blog/2020-11-25-skywalking-satellite-0.1.0-design/index.md

 ![](Sender.jpg)

 ### Crash Recovery
 The crash recovery only works when the user selects MmapQueue in Gatherer because of persistent file system design.
 When facing a crash, Reading Offset would be overridden by Committed Offset that ensure the at least once delivery.
-And Writed Offset would be overridden Writing Offset that ensures the consumer always works properly and avoid encountering uncrossable defective data blocks.
+And Writed Offset would override Writing Offset that ensures the consumer always works properly and avoid encountering uncrossable defective data blocks.

 ![](offset-convert.jpg)